High court temporarily blocks restrictions on abortion pill

 WASHINGTON (AP) — The Supreme Court said Friday it was temporarily keeping in place federal rules for use of an abortion drug, while it takes time to more fully consider the issues raised in a court challenge.

-In an order signed by Justice Samuel Alito, the court asked both sides to weigh in by Tuesday over whether lower court rulings restricting the Food and Drug Administration’s approval of the drug, mifepristone, should be allowed to take effect while the case works its way through federal courts.
+In an order signed by Justice Samuel Alito, the court put a five-day pause on the fast-moving case so the justices can decide whether lower court rulings restricting the Food and Drug Administration’s approval of the drug, mifepristone, should be allowed to take effect in the short term.

-The order expires late Wednesday, suggesting the court will decide that issue by then.

 The court finds itself immersed in a new fight involving abortion less than a year after conservative justices reversed Roe v.
 Wade and allowed more than a dozen states to effectively ban abortion outright.